Historical Apoplexy · State Legislative Adaptations · Ohio

 (3) One (1) center in the Cincinnati metropolitan area;

-the civilian at-cost model operates alongside the military
+that the civilian at-cost model operates alongside the

-commissary model that has served Dayton's military families for
+military commissary model that has served Dayton's military

-decades while Dayton's civilian families experienced the highest
+families for decades while Dayton's civilian families lived

 (5) One (1) center in the Toledo metropolitan area;